 "I was wrecked," she said about her emotional reaction to the film, out Aug.
 11. "I had to run out to the bathroom and get myself together before anyone saw me or I could talk."

-Watts is of course a mother to her own kids with ex-partner Liev Schreiber -- Samuel, 8, and Alexander, who turned 10
+Watts is of course a mother to her own kids with ex-partner Liev Schreiber -- Samuel, 8, and Alexander, who turned 10 earlier this month.

 "Yeah, I can't believe it," Watts said about her eldest son hitting double digits.
 "I mean, it's such a cliche to say, but it's come around so fast.
 I can't believe that 10 years ago I was, you know, carrying that big ol' baby, and here he is as a little man in the making."